Relationship obsessive–compulsive disorder

 In psychology, relationship obsessive–compulsive disorder (ROCD) is a form of obsessive–compulsive disorder focusing on close intimate relationships.
 Such obsessions can become extremely distressing and debilitating, having negative impacts on relationships functioning.

 Obsessive–compulsive disorder comprises thoughts, images or urges that are unwanted, distressing, interfere with a person's life and that are commonly experienced as contradicting a person's beliefs and values.
 In the fifth and most recent version of the Diagnostic and Statistical Manual (DSM-5) the criteria for obsessive-compulsive disorder is characterized as of obsessions, compulsions, or both.
 Obsessions are unwanted chronic distressing thoughts, sometimes called intrusive thoughts.
 Such intrusive thoughts are frequently followed by compulsive behaviors aimed at "neutralizing" the feared consequence of the intrusions and temporarily relieve the anxiety caused by the obsessions.
 Attempts to suppress or "neutralize" obsessions increase rather than decrease the frequency and distress caused by the obsessions.

 While not specifically defined in the DSM-5, subtypes of OCD exist surrounding different obsessive themes.
 Common obsessive themes include fear of contamination or of losing control; aggressive thoughts; or a desire for symmetry.
 People with obsessive-compulsive disorder may also have obsessive themes surrounding religious or sexual taboos.
 Some people may also experience obsessions relating to close interpersonal relationships, either current or past, a subtype referred to as relationship obsessive-compulsive disorder (ROCD).
-Relationship OCD often refers to a person's obsessions regarding a romantic relationship or romantic partner but is not limited to this; symptoms can manifest in different non-romantic contexts such parent-child relationships.
+Relationship OCD often refers to a person's obsessions regarding a romantic relationship or romantic partner but is not limited to this; symptoms can manifest in different non-romantic contexts such as parent-child relationships.
 As with other OCD themes, ROCD preoccupations are unwanted, intrusive, chronic and disabling.

 General OCD, absent of specific relationship-related obsessions, can also affect a person's interpersonal relationships, especially intimate romantic relationships.
 Women with OCD have been shown to have decreased sexual function and satisfaction compared to women with generalized anxiety disorder.
 OCD symptoms have been shown to affect sexual functioning in both men and women.
 OCD symptoms have even been shown to have a moderate negative correlation with different forms of intimacy, though the relationship between the two is complicated.
 Obsessive washing themes has been shown to be positively correlated with fear of contamination during sex and also sexual desire.
 Additionally, certain compulsive behaviors such as washing and neutralizing have been shown to be positively correlated with various relationship factors.
 Even when symptoms do not necessarily follow relationship themes, OCD still affects a person's ability to form and maintain relationships.